-A team of three independent consultants will conduct the IE - one Lead consultant (International with experience and exposure to projects and evaluations in other regions globally) and two National team experts, from the country of the project with expertise in the relevant area.
+A team of two independent consultants will conduct the IE - one Team Leader (International with experience and exposure to projects and evaluations in other regions globally) and one National team expert, from the country of the project with expertise in the relevant area.
 The consultants cannot have participated in the project preparation, formulation, and/or implementation (including the writing of the Project Document) and should not have a conflict of interest with project's related activities.